- Open the

 - Restart the UiPath Robot service on all Robot machines you have connected to Orchestrator.
 If you are updating from v2016.2, please note that you also need to add the username and passwords for all your Robots before restarting the service.

-If you want to use the Concurrent Runtime license type, please note that when updating to v2018.2 from an older version, if you have High-Density Robots set up, the number of runtimes per machine is automatically set to 1, and not the total number of Robots on that machine.
+If you want to use the Concurrent Runtime license type, please note that when updating from an older version, if you have High-Density Robots set up, the number of runtimes per machine is automatically set to 1, and not the total number of Robots on that machine.